 (For a more complete definition, please see an earlier chapter in this book: ‘The Appeal of Crowdsourcing’.)

 What the Benevolent Side of Open-Innovation Looks Like

-Big cash-prize contests are also being held by various nonprofits and open-source organizations to create things that have value for people in general.
-These contests are for things related to solving diseases, homelessness, finding crisis-solutions, poverty, or sometimes just to create
+Big cash-prize contests are also held by various nonprofits and open-source organizations to create things that have value for people in general.
+These contests are for things related to:

 So Why Don’t We, as a Crowd, Create Cash-Prize Contests to Bring Out Any Innovation We Want?